 "Convert rough ideas into test-worthy composite prototypes ... and in turn successful composite product launches."

-CSS' Composite Product Development & Process Development services typically focus on fiber reinforced polymer (FRP) composite applications with complex shapes and challenging fiber architecture:
+CSS' Composite Product Development & Process Development services often focus on carbon fiber (CFRP) and fiberglass or glass fiber (GFRP) reinforced polymer composite applications with complex shapes and challenging fiber architecture:

 - Intricate or Irregular Geometries